akosma/eBook-Template/README.md

 If the EPUB generation causes problems, [check this page][4].

-### Installing dblatex

-dblatex has to be installed using a custom Homebrew formula, because the default installation does not include it at the time of this writing.
-This might change in the future.

 ### Why not generating the HTML using a2x?

 Using a2x for the HTML creation has the following drawbacks: